Summer 2023 Housing

-Microwave (must be UL-Approved), mini refrigerator (up to 4.5 cubic feet), coffee maker, CD player, speakers, DVD player, HD television, computer, printer, fan, alarm clock, water filter, hot pot, floor lamp, blow dryer, curling iron.
+Microwave (must be UL-Approved; max 900 watts), mini refrigerator (up to 4.5 cubic feet), coffee maker, speakers, computer, printer, fan, alarm clock, water filter, floor lamp, blow dryer, curling iron.

 Pictures, yearbook, wall decorations, rugs, favorite books, music, video games, movies, strands of lights, plants, camera, planner, temporary shelving, keepsakes, boots, waterproof jacket, athletic equipment, windshield scraper, dishes, silverware, water bottle, medicine, batteries, storage bins, furniture, posters, sewing kit, packing tape, first aid kit, food, umbrella, stress ball, tool kit, cards/dice/board games, extension cords.

 Meal plans for Summer 2023 are not required.
 Summer School students have the option to purchase a commuter meal plan with Culinary Services.
 This option will be available for sign up starting May 2023.